Parallel-in-Time/pySDC/pySDC/projects/Monodomain/README.rst

 -------------------------------------------
 A possible way to parallelize the integration of the monodomain equation is by employing the SDC method in combination with the IMEXEXP approach for the correction scheme (preconditioner).
 However, this approach is unstable due to the severe stiffness of :math:`f_e`.
-Therefore we propose an hybrid method, where we employ SDC for the :math:`f_I,f_E` terms and ESDC for the :math:`f_e` term.
+Therefore we propose a hybrid method, where we employ SDC for the :math:`f_I,f_E` terms and ESDC for the :math:`f_e` term.
 For the correcttion scheme we still use the IMEXEXP method.
 The resulting method can be seen as a particular case of ESDC and will be denoted by ESDC in the next figures, for simplicity.

 Running the code